- I will soon graduate from a Physical Therapy program. Can I get a temporary license to practice in Massachusetts?

 No. Under MA law, only graduates of a board-approved, accredited physical therapist assistant program are eligible for licensure as physical therapist assistants.

-No. MA does not have a requirement for CE as a condition of license renewal.
+No. MA does not currently have a requirement for CE as a condition of license renewal.
+It is recommended that all licensees engage in continuing competence.

 It is not legal for you to practice in MA after your license expires or lapses.